Using a table visualization

 5.6.2.
 Total styles

-To change the appearance of rows or columns containing totals, go to the Look tab of the table properties and use the total or grand total style options.
+To change the appearance of rows or columns containing totals, use the total, grand total, and frozen style properties:

-• Total Row Style - Change the appearance of rows containing the grand total and subtotals, split between row header styling under Headers and the rest of the row under Rows.
+• Total Rows - Change the appearance of rows containing the grand total and subtotals, with separate settings for row headers vs. regular cells.

-• Grand Total Row Style - Change the appearance of the whole row containing the grand total.
-These properties take precedence over the Total Row Style.
+• Grand Total Rows - Change the appearance of the whole row containing the grand total.
+These properties take precedence over the Total Rows style when set.

-• Frozen Row Style - Change the appearance of total rows that are displayed as frozen at the edge of the table when scrolled out of view (if enabled), split between row header styling under Headers and the rest of the row under Rows.
+• Frozen Rows - Change the appearance of total rows that are displayed as frozen at the edge of the table when scrolled out of view (if enabled), with separate settings for row headers vs. regular cells.

-• Grand Total Column Style - Change the appearance of the grand total column, split between column header styling under Headers and the rest of the column under Rows.
+• Grand Total Columns - Change the appearance of the grand total column, with separate settings for column header vs. regular cells.

 5.6.3.
 Corner area style

-The corner area of a table visualization is the portion that is above the row headers and to the left of the column headers, used to display headers identifying each column of row headers.
-To edit the corner area properties, in the Properties window go to the Look tab's Headers section, and click Corner Area Style.
+The 'corner area' of a table visualization is above the row headers and to the left of the column headers, used to display headers identifying each column of row headers (and column hierarchy headers if enabled).

 5.6.4.
 Alternating row style